Tipser/slate/source/includes/_tipser-tools.md

 [![](tipser-tools-copy-snippet.png)](/images/tipser-tools-copy-snippet.png)

-The product list will appear where published, all products directly buyable.
+The product list will appear on your site exactly where you placed it, all products directly buyable.

 [![](product-list.png)](/images/product-list.png)